anw5ph/connect4/README.md

 # connect4

-In order to run the app locally, go to httpd.conf
+In order to run the app locally, go to Apache24/conf

-1. Find this:
+1. Find this in **httpd.conf**:
 ```
 <IfModule alias_module>
 ```